Privacy Policy

 2. ENQUIRIES BY E-MAIL, TELEPHONE, CONTACT FORM

-We do not disclose your data to third parties, except to service providers acting as our data processors under Art.
-28 GDPR.
+Recipients: We do not disclose enquiry data to third parties except service providers acting as our processors (Art.
+28 GDPR).

 3. INTERNATIONAL USERS & UNDER-18 PROTECTIONS